10 Program Manager Interview Questions to Help You Prepare

 Companies use change management to make large-scale changes in a department or throughout the company.
 According to American Society Quality, being a successful program manager means preparing and supporting employees, establishing necessary steps for change, and monitoring pre- and post-change activities for implementation.

-Read more: What Is Change Management and How to Use It Effectively
+Read more: What Is Change Management + How to Use It Effectively

 10. How do you measure success in your projects?

 Answer this question both quantitatively and qualitatively.
-While you can talk about metrics, you can also demonstrate how you stayed in scope, met deliverable dates, and kept your team motivated.
-You might choose two examples of different ways you measured success, so you can demonstrate to the hiring manager your depth and breadth of impact measurement.
+While talking about metrics, you can also demonstrate how you stayed in scope, met deliverable dates, and kept your team motivated.
+You might choose two examples of different ways you measured success to demonstrate your depth and breadth of impact measurement to the hiring manager.

 Interview preparation can help you succeed and feel more confident for your program manager interview.
-Here are some steps to prepare for your interview
+Below are some steps to prepare for your interview

 Research the organization.
 If you aren't already familiar with the company, researching the latest news or press releases can be a helpful place to start.
 Read about their products and services and the organization's mission.
 Job review sites like Glassdoor and Comparably can provide insight into the company’s work culture.
 Another suggestion is to search for the potential interviewer and company on LinkedIn.

 Prepare your answers.
 Write down your answers to the questions listed above.
-Writing down notes and examples can help you memorize them and recite the answers more naturally.
+Notes and examples can help you memorize the answers and recite them more naturally.

 Ask for feedback.
 Ask a fellow program manager, instructor, mentor, or friend for feedback on your resume and interview question answers.
-A mock interview can help you identify gaps in your answers and think about better ways to answer questions.
+A mock interview can help you identify gaps in your answers and find better ways to answer questions.

 Prepare your questions.
 Always come ready with questions for the interviewer.
 This is your opportunity to gain clarity on the role and expectations—and explore whether the job and company are a good fit for you and your career goals.